kubermatic/kubermatic/config/README.md

 - #### `Kubeconfig` _(required)_

   This is a standard [Kubeconfig][2].
-The correct context for the cluster does not need to be set, but the context name must match the key for the seed cluster definition in the `KubermaticDatacenters`
+A context does not need to be set, but a context name must match the key for each seed cluster definition in the [datacenters.yaml][3] in the `KubermaticDatacenters` parameter

   When defining multiple seed clusters you must have a valid context for each seed cluster in the `Kubeconfig` with the context names must match to the correct keys in `KubermaticDatacenters`

   **The value should be quoted.**

-  > The `Kubeconfig` value must be base64 encoded, without any linebreaks
+  > The `Kubeconfig` value must be base64 encoded, without any linebreaks.
+    You can encode it using the command `base64 <path to Kubermatic kubeconfig>`

 - #### `KubermaticDatacenters` _(required)_